Director, Assurance and Risk Management Services

 'Control' is any action taken by QUT Council, management, and other parties or officers to manage risk and increase the likelihood that established objectives and goals will be achieved.
 This includes planning, organising and directing the performance of sufficient actions to provide reasonable assurance that objectives and goals will be achieved.
 Controls may be preventive (to deter undesirable events from occurring), detective (to detect and correct undesirable events that have occurred), or directive (to cause or encourage a desirable event to occur).
 The concept of a system of control is the integrated collection of control components and activities that are used by an organisation to achieve its objectives and goals.

-The Vice-Chancellor is ultimately responsible for the establishment of a cost-effective internal control structure for the University in line with the requirements of the Financial and Performance Management Standard 2009 (Qld).
+The Vice-Chancellor and President is ultimately responsible for the establishment of a cost-effective internal control structure for the University in line with the requirements of the Financial and Performance Management Standard 2009 (Qld).
 However, the development and maintenance of cost-effective internal controls is a management responsibility and an integral component of the overall process of managing the operations of the University.
 As such, it is the responsibility of all managers at all levels of the University to:

 - identify and evaluate the risk exposures which relate to their particular sphere of operations